Parents

 How to support your student’s transition into college

-Dual enrollment is an opportunity for parents to encourage their students to become more independent when it comes to self-advocacy.
+Dual enrollment is an opportunity for parents/guardians to encourage their students to become more independent when it comes to self-advocacy.
+Have conversation with your students and ask questions.
 Encourage your students to attend office hours to talk to their professor, check Palomar email daily, ask for help when needed, and to follow-up on their grades.
 Ask your student about the syllabus, homework, and test dates.
 Additionally, have your student show you MyPalomar (student portal) and Canvas (learning platform).
-Remind your student that college courses go at a faster paces and have more rigor; therefore, more study time is required.
+Remind your student that college courses go at a faster pace and have more rigor; therefore, more study time is required.

 How can I get more information about my student?

-While parents are not able to speak to professors about students in their class, parents are able to accompany their student in communicating with the professor in person, at the student’s discretion.
-Students will need to make an appointment during office hours.
+While professors are not able to speak to parents/guardians about their students, parents/guardians are able to accompany their student in communicating with the professor in person, at the student’s discretion.
+Students need to make an appointment during the professor’s office hours.
+Parents/guardians are also able to speak to the high school counselor about their student.